VioletIsSoCute/VIFF-Template/README.md

 Download the VIFF_Toolkit.html and you are able to open in your browser.
 You can
 1. Build directly from scratch using the tool.
 2. You can upload the SFF files in CapEx or OpEx tab and start from there.
-An example SSF files is given (wood pyrolysis.txt),
+An example SSF files is given (wood pyrolysis.txt), or more SFF files are available on Project PISCES (https://projectpisces.org/)
 3. You can start with a previous session and import the session at the top right of the tool.
 An example session to start with is wood_pyrolysis_session_2026-09-16.json.